vdesabou/kafka-docker-playground/README.md

 ----

+## How to run

+You just need to have [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/)

+If you want to run it on EC2 Instance, you can use the AWS CloudFormation template provided [here](cloudformation/README.md).

 ℹ️ By default Confluent Platform version 5.5.0 is used, but you can test with another version (greater or equal to 5.0.0) simply by exporting `TAG` environment variable:

 Example: